eluinstra/ebms-core/readme.txt

 This library contains the core functionality of the EbMS adapter including:
 - a servlet to use the adapter in a servlet container
 - database support for the following databases:
+	- db2
+	- h2
 	- hsqldb
-	- mysql/mariadb
-	- postgresql
 	- mssql
+	- mariadb/mysql
 	- oracle
-	- db2
+	- postgresql
 - CPA and EbMSMessage SOAP Services to control the EbMS adapter

 Implemented: